-Figure 2 - Inter-subnet IP Multicast
+Figure 2: Inter-subnet IP Multicast

-[OISM] specifies the procedures to optimize the Inter-subnet Multicast forwarding in an EVPN network.
+[I-D.ietf-bess-evpn-irb-mcast] specifies the procedures to optimize the Inter-subnet Multicast forwarding in an EVPN network.
 The IP Multicast flows are always sent in the context of the source BD.
-As described in [OISM], if the downstream PE is not attached to the source BD, the IP Multicast flow is received on the SBD (Supplementary Broadcast Domain), as in the example in Figure 2.
+As described in [I-D.ietf-bess-evpn-irb-mcast], if the downstream PE is not attached to the source BD, the IP Multicast flow is received on the SBD (Supplementary Broadcast Domain), as in the example in Figure 2.

-[OISM] supports Inclusive or Selective Multicast Trees, and as explained in section 1.3.1 "Intra-subnet IP Multicast Forwarding", the Selective Multicast Trees are setup in a different way, depending on the P-tunnel being used by the source BD.
-As an example, model (a) in Figure 2 illustrates the use of an Inclusive Multicast Tree for

-BD1 on PE1.
+[I-D.ietf-bess-evpn-irb-mcast] supports Inclusive or Selective Multicast Trees, and as explained in Section 1.2.1, the Selective Multicast Trees are setup in a different way, depending on the P-tunnel being used by the source BD.
+As an example, model (a) in Figure 2 illustrates the use of an Inclusive Multicast Tree for BD1 on PE1.
 Since the downstream PEs are not attached to BD1, they will all receive (S1,G1) in the context of the SBD and will locally route the flow to the local ACs.
 Model (b) uses a similar forwarding model, however PE1 sends the (S1,G1) flow in a Selective Multicast Tree.
 If the P-tunnel is IR, AR or BIER, PE1 does not need to advertise an S-PMSI A-D route.

-[OISM] is a superset of the procedures in [IGMP-PROXY], in which sources and receivers can be in the same or different BD of the same tenant.
-[OISM] ensures every upstream PE attached to a source will learn of all other PEs (attached to the same Tenant Domain) that have interest in a particular set of flows.
+[I-D.ietf-bess-evpn-irb-mcast] is a superset of the procedures in [I-D.ietf-bess-evpn-igmp-mld-proxy], in which sources and receivers can be in the same or different BD of the same tenant.
+[I-D.ietf-bess-evpn-irb-mcast] ensures every upstream PE attached to a source will learn of all other PEs (attached to the same Tenant Domain) that have interest in a particular set of flows.
 This is because the downstream PEs advertise SMET routes for a set of flows with the SBD's Route Target and they are imported by all the Upstream PEs of the tenant.
 As a result of that, inter-subnet multicasting can be done within the Tenant Domain, without requiring any Rendezvous Points (RP), shared trees, UMH selection or any other complex aspects of conventional multicast routing techniques.

-1.3 Multi-Homed IP Multicast Sources in EVPN
+1.3.
+Multi-Homed IP Multicast Sources in EVPN

 Contrary to conventional multicast routing technologies, multi-homing PEs attached to the same source can never create IP Multicast packet duplication if the PEs use a multi-homed Ethernet Segment (ES).
 Figure 3 illustrates this by showing two multi-homing PEs (PE1 and PE2) that are attached to the same source (S1).
-We assume that S1 is connected to an all-active ES by a layer-2 switch (SW1) with a LAG to PE1 and PE2.
+We assume that S1 is connected to an all-active ES by a layer-2 switch (SW1) with a Link Aggregation Group (LAG) to PE1 and PE2.

-Figure 3 - All-active Multi-homing and OISM
+Figure 3: All-active Multi-homing and OISM

 When receiving the (S1,G1) flow from S1, SW1 will choose only one link to send the flow, as per [RFC7432].
-Assuming PE1 is the receiving PE on BD1, the IP Multicast flow will be forwarded as soon as BD1 creates multicast state for (S1,G1) or (\,G1).
+Assuming PE1 is the receiving PE on BD1, the IP Multicast flow will be forwarded as soon as BD1 creates multicast state for (S1,G1) or (,G1).
 In the example of Figure 3, receivers R1, R2 and R3 are interested in the multicast flow to G1.
-R1 will receive (S1,G1) directly via the IRB interface as per [OISM].
-Upon receiving IGMP reports from R2 and R3, PE3 will issue an SMET (\,G1) route that will create state in PE1's BD1.
-PE1 will therefore forward the IP Multicast flow to PE3's SBD and PE3 will forward to R2 and R3, as per [OISM] procedures.
+R1 will receive (S1,G1) directly via the IRB interface as per [I-D.ietf-bess-evpn-irb-mcast].
+Upon receiving IGMP reports from R2 and R3, PE3 will issue an SMET (,G1) route that will create state in PE1's BD1.
+PE1 will therefore forward the IP Multicast flow to PE3's SBD and PE3 will forward to R2 and R3, as per [I-D.ietf-bess-evpn-irb-mcast] procedures.